SergeyMi37/appmsw-dbdeploy/README.md

  Create TarGZ /irisdev/app/db-tgz/lockdown=2021-1-(Build-215-3U).tgz
 ```

- ### Create your project based on appmsv-dbdeploy by adding your new archives files to it and deploying new databases.
+ ### Create your project based on appmsw-dbdeploy by adding your new archives files to it and deploying new databases.
 The archives will contain resources that can be implemented as independent modules ZPM:
 ```
 USER>do ##class(appmsw.sys.dbdeploy).CreateDbFromTgz("lockdown","newlock")
 ```